emagiz/emdocs/mds/microlearning/crashcourse-platform-design-project-settings.md

 ### 3.1 Generic Project Settings

-The generic project settings that need to be defined once are the technical name and the namespace url.
+The generic project settings that need to be defined once are the technical name and the namespace URL.
-The advice is to shorten your display name within seven characters to represent the technical name and let the namespace url reflect what your eMagiz project is about (i.e name of a business, organizational unit, etc.).
+The advice is to shorten your display name to seven characters to represent the technical name and let the namespace URL reflect what your eMagiz project is about (i.e name of a business, organizational unit, etc.).

 An example of such a implementation would be: